Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 ## 3. Create your first service

 Now, let’s learn how to create a service.
-To understand how to create your own service, we will create a simple LED service that you will be able to use the same way you were using it in the _Get started_.
+To understand how to create your own service, we will create a simple LED service that you will be able to use the same way you were using it in the Get started.

 :::tip
-💡 At any time, you can check the solution in the folder `Training/1_First_Service/Solution`, but no cheating!
+At any time, you can check the solution in the folder Training/1_First_Service/Solution, but no cheating!
 This is only for emergency situation...

 :::